EmmaRamirez/emmaramirez.me/src/articles/2024/learning-in-public.md

 ---
-title: "Learning in Public"
+title: 'Learning in Public'
 date: 2024-04-02
 tags: [learning, community]
-description: "Shipping drafts, sharing mistakes, and the upside of leaving footprints."
+description: 'Shipping drafts, sharing mistakes, and the upside of leaving footprints.'
 ---

 Shipping drafts, sharing mistakes, and the upside of leaving footprints.